chasewnelson/Taiwan-COVID-19/README.md

 * The `visualizations` folder contains visualizations by date
 * The R script `Taiwan_COVID19_data.R` contains the code used to produce numerical results and visualizations

 I focus on a few key metrics, and make no attempt to be thorough.
-For example, I do not currently track deaths.
-My purpose is not to provide a complete picture, but rather new ways of understanding the case counts as they are revised, and what they might tell us about the trajectory of the outbreak.
+For example, I do not currently track deaths or *R*<sub>t</sub>, which are [metrics that lag far behind cases](https://www.nature.com/articles/d41586-020-02009-w/).
+My purpose is not to provide a complete picture, but rather clear ways of understanding the case counts as they are revised, and what they might tell us about the trajectory of the outbreak.
 All opinions are my own.

 ## <a name="data-sources"></a>Data Sources